chocolatey-community/chocolatey-azuredevops/readme.md

 ## Resources

 Short YouTube videos of each of the releases of this extension can be found in this [playlist](https://www.youtube.com/playlist?list=PL84yg23i9GBhGahFf5-41vOJhn3D-6EUU).

+## Documentation

+You can find the documentation that is available for this project [here](https://gep13.github.io/chocolatey-azuredevops/).

 ## Thanks